Yamuna Expressway: Features

-The Yamuna Expressway is India's lengthiest access-controlled concrete expressway.
+The Yamuna Expressway is one of India's lengthiest access-controlled concrete expressway.

-Medical amenities such as vans, stretchers, and beds are available on request, and partnerships with two hospitals provide access to air ambulance for urgent situations.
+Emergency medical services, including ambulances and hospital tie-ups, are available for accidents and medical emergencies.

 The expressway is equipped with closed-circuit television surveillance, which is used to monitor vehicle's speeds.

 Authorities plan to install fuelling stations, food courts, ATMs, and public restrooms along the expressway.

 Toll rates

-Toll are charged at three points along the expressway.
+Tolls are charged at three points along the expressway.
 Cars are charged ₹2.65 km and mini-buses ₹3.85 km.
 Buses and Trucks are charged ₹7.85 km.
 Heavy vehicles are charged ₹11.94 km.

 There are 16 toll plazas on each side of the expressway.